HamishPain/BinaryFlute/readme.md

 --|--|--|----|---------|---------|---------|---------
 -1 | -2 | -4 | -8 | +1| +2 |+4 |+8

 This is added to the root note per press in relative mode and summed together with the root note in absolute mode.
-Hold Space bar to change to absolute mode, and hold 'n' to play the note.
+Hold Space bar to change to absolute mode, and hold 'n' to play the note. 'z' will reset the current note to your original root note.
+If you hold 'z' and increment, the root note will be changed.

 The right hand can play chords, and these stay relative to the root+changes when they were originally pressed.
 This allows chords to be semi-independent of the melody.